Dazaifu Tenmangu Plum Blossoms 2026 – Live Bloom Updates, Peak Forecast & Best Time Guide

 In 2026, blooming started on schedule (January 19 for the sacred Tobiume tree), and conditions suggest the season may reach full bloom slightly earlier than average.

-February 22 – March 3, 2026
+February 22 – Early March 2026

 If you prefer:

-- 🌸 Full bloom scenery → February 24 – March 2
+🌸 Stunning full bloom scenery → Now through around March 2

-- 🌸 Fewer crowds → Weekday mornings
+🌸 Fewer crowds → Weekday mornings (especially before 10 AM)

 Dazaifu Tenmangu Plum Blossom Timeline 2026